Counselling Support

 It was following the birth of my second child in 2018 that I felt called to shift my counselling focus to supporting individuals and couples transitioning to parenthood, and raising families.

-In my counselling work I hope to reflect my core values of empathy, curiosity, and a strong commitment to collective healing and community building.
-As a white cisgender woman and therapist trained in Western Psychology, I recognize the biased and harmful ways that white supremacy, colonialism, and cis-hetero-patriarchy, have influenced my worldview and provided me with unfair privilege and advantage.
-I recognize the historical and ongoing harms these oppressive systems cause marginalized communities, particularly for BIPOC and LGBTQIA2S.
-I am committed to unlearning and dismantling these oppressive systems within myself, and in my counselling practice, and will do my part to make counselling a safer space for everyone, especially people who are made marginalized.
+In my counselling work I hope to reflect my core values of listening, empathy, curiosity, and a strong commitment to collective healing and community building.
+As a white cisgender woman and therapist trained in Western Psychology, I am becoming more aware of the oppressive systems that have influenced my worldview and provided me with unfair privilege and advantage.
+Knowing this, I am deeply committed to unlearning and dismantling these oppressive systems within myself, and in my counselling practice, and will do my part to make counselling a safer space for everyone, especially for people who are marginalized by these oppressive systems.

-You can email Danielle at: yellaschroeder@gmail.com or to book a counselling session, please visit: southcommunity.janeapp.com
+You can email me at: yellaschroeder@gmail.com or you can book a counselling session directly at: southcommunity.janeapp.com

 ________________________________________________________-